gauravfodekar/NodeJSNotes/README.md

 Arrow functions have become a popular choice for writing concise and anonymous functions in modern JavaScript.

-27.	# what is fat arrow function and where we usually use it?
+27.#what is fat arrow function and where we usually use it?
 Answer: A fat arrow function, also known as an arrow function, is a concise way to define functions in JavaScript introduced in ECMAScript 6 (ES6).
 It provides a more compact and readable syntax for creating functions compared to traditional function expressions.
 The "fat arrow" notation (`=>`) is used to define arrow functions, hence the name.

 Here's the basic syntax of an arrow function: